andrewcchoi/stabilityai-stable-diffusion-xl-base-1.0/README.md

 + pipe.enable_model_cpu_offload()
 ```

-For more information on how to use Stable Diffusion XL, please have a look at [the Stable Diffusion XL Docs](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/stable_diffusion_xl).
+For more information on how to use Stable Diffusion XL with `diffusers`, please have a look at [the Stable Diffusion XL Docs](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/stable_diffusion_xl).

 ### Optimum
 [Optimum](https://github.com/huggingface/optimum) provides a Stable Diffusion pipeline compatible with both [OpenVINO](https://docs.openvino.ai/latest/index.html) and [ONNX Runtime](https://onnxruntime.ai/).